 We hold our series 66 FINRA license

-Independent advice gives you more than you may think.
+Independent wealth management advice gives you more than you may think.

 The vast majority of financial providers in the United States who insinuate they are independent — are not.
 Use of the term "independent" is restricted by the Corporations Act and means that an adviser doesn't have their own products to sell and doesn't receive any commissions or volume-based payments.